Rajinder1212/MvcThermometer/MvcThermometer/README.txt

 also updated the program.cs
-finally all the values are been updated also i forgot add 1 value so changing that now now moving to add images , added a folder images
+finally all the values are been updated also i forgot add 1 value so changing that now now moving to add images , added a folder images added all the images and styled it .

+Hurray!!!!

+I did ... after a lot of struggle....